Amrykid/UWPShoutcastMSS/README.md

 ```

 ## Want to contribute?
-I'm pretty new to the open source scene so if you have any contributes, feel free to send a pull request.
+I'm pretty new to the open source scene so if you have any contributions, feel free to send a pull request.
 I will be re-evaluating the license of the code in the future if it is a problem.
 I will also be looking into setting up a Nuget package if this library takes off.

 ## Known Issues
 - AAC streams aren't supported at this time.